andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME.md

 ### Where was the Big Picture?
 [AHL]

+PROBLEMS:
-PROBLEM: THERE WAS NO WAY IN.
-THERE WAS NO BIG PICTURE WITHIN WHICH TO LOCATE YOUR MORE DETAILED WORLD.
-THE COGNITIVE LOAD WAS TOO HIGH.
+- THERE WAS NO WAY IN.
+- THERE WAS NO BIG PICTURE WITHIN WHICH TO LOCATE YOUR MORE DETAILED WORLD.
+- THE COGNITIVE LOAD WAS TOO HIGH.
-NO SINGLE DOMAIN EXPERT HAD AN END-TO-END VIEW.
+- NO SINGLE DOMAIN EXPERT HAD AN END-TO-END VIEW.

 ---

 ### "One Model to Rule Them All" [AHL]

 Note:
 I quickly came across a few core tenents which had embedded themselves in the psyche of everyone on the project.
-(I take a very "I'm the noob and I'm keeping the beginners mind as long as I can to get as deep an understanding as possible" approach.)
 The most prevalent was the dictum that "a case is a case (is a case)", by which was meant that there should be a single representation of a case making its way through the criminal justice system, most likely mastered by a single microservice / datastore.

 From a DDD perspective, there was an over-focus on the data, and an under-emphasis on the behaviour / workflow / jobs to be done.
-This wasn't evident in itself specifically - there was simply a lot of the former, and a significant absense of the latter.
+It didnt even really manifest in domain events  This wasn't evident in itself specifically - there was simply a lot of the former, and a significant absense of the latter.
 (The domain events, such as they were weren't even very fleshed out, having mainly fallen back into the realm of CRUD operations.)

 What did this mean?
 Most fundamentally, there was only one model of a case which tried to be all cases (that there is only one of anything is a risky view in DDD).